LispCookbook/cl-cookbook/iteration.md

 ### Generators

 Use `generate` and `next`.
-A generator is lazy, it goes to the next value when said explicitly.
+A generator is lazy, it goes to the next value when explicitly requested.

 ~~~lisp
 (iter (for i in '(1 2 3 4 5))